enrico-laboratory/Notion_database_parser/README.md

 ## Description

-The app allow to dump a .json response via the notion api, parse the json response extracting only the values and dump the output in a new json file.
+The app allows to query via the [Notion API](https://developers.notion.com/docs/getting-started "Notion API") one database or all the databases present in [Notion Integration](https://www.notion.so/my-integrations "Notion Integration").
+The query dumps a .json response, parses the response and creates a new simplified json file, stripped from all the formats information showing only the database records values.
+The result is similar to a database export from the Notion App directly.

+The query to the Notion database is done with the [notion_client app](https://github.com/ramnes/notion-sdk-py).

-Example of database query response from notion api.
+Example of database query response from Notion API, not parsed.
 Single record snippet.

     "object": "list",
     "results": [